ISG-ICS/cloudberry/README.md

 > bin/neo -Dapplication.secret='Yf]0bsdO2ckhJd]^sQ^IPISElBrfy<XWdTWukRwJK8KKc3rFG>Cn;nnaX:N/=R1<' -Dconfig.file=/full/path/to/production.conf  &
 ```

-The `application.secret` value should be the same with the one in the application.conf during `sbt dist`.
-You can find more in Play! framework [documentation page](https://www.playframework.com/documentation/2.6.x/Deploying)
+The `application.secret` value should be the same as the one in the application.conf when you run the `sbt dist` command.
+You can find more in the Play! framework [documentation page](https://www.playframework.com/documentation/2.6.x/Deploying)

 When it runs, there will be one `RUNNING_PID` file generated that includes the PID of the instance.
 You can kill the corresponding process to stop the instance.

-You can run the *TwitterMap* application in the same way by following command:
+You can run the *TwitterMap* application in the same way by running the following command:
 ```
 > cd examples/twittermap
 > sbt "project web" "clean" "dist"